More Room, Great Food

 This is good news for those of us who have waited patiently for a table during their crowded lunch hour.
 They also added a private dining/meeting room.
 The private space features AV presentation capabilities and surround system perfect for group meetings.

-Opening in 2005 at 11617 N. Central Expressway at Forest Lane, in the Park Central Plaza across from Medical City, Asian Mint is known for fresh ingredients and friendly service.
+Opening in 2005 they are located at 11617 N. Central Expressway at Forest Lane, in the Park Central Plaza across from Medical City.
+Asian Mint is known for fresh ingredients and friendly service.
 The restaurant was named Critic’s Choice Best Asian Food by the Dallas Observer and received the 100 Best Restaurants nod from D Magazine.

 “This is an exciting milestone for our Asian Mint Restaurant Group, and we look forward to welcoming our regulars, as well as new diners,” says proprietor Nikky Phinyawatana.
 “We are thrilled to have expanded space for our dine-in guests and catering requests, as well as now group dining.
 Planning our twice yearly cooking classes is going to be more rewarding too.”

 Known as “Nikky” to customers and friends, Phinyawatana’s parents sent her from Thailand to America to study English.
 She landed in Dallas at The Hockaday School and never left.
 She met her husband Tan, who prefers working behind the scenes in the kitchen, at a karaoke bar.
 Fluent in English and Thai, Nikky also speaks some Spanish.
 She is a Cum Laude graduate of Babson College in Massachusetts, with a BS in Business Administration; and holds a Food & Hospitality Pastry Chef Associate Degree from El Centro College.
 A member of the “invitation only” Les Dames de E’scoffier, Nikky also is a board member of the Greater Dallas Restaurant Assn. and a member of the eWomen’s Network.